Kimichie29/Laboratory-Assessment-1/README.md

 - Locate the index.html file in the project folder.
 - Double-click to open it in your default web browser.
 - Alternatively, right-click the file and choose "Open with" to select a specific browser.

+## Technologies Used
+- HTML5: For structuring the webpage.
+- CSS3: For styling and layout design.
+- W3C Validator: For validating the HTML file